RickStrahl/BlogPosts/2019-12/A-HighlightJs-Code-Copy-Badge-Component/AHighlightjsCodeCopyBadgeComponent.md

 The badge picks up and displays the language that HighlightJs renders.
 This is either the explicit value specified or the inferred value that HighlightJS tries to auto-discover.
 The badge is shown in low opacity that gets solid when hovering over the badge and you can click on the copy icon to copy the code block's content to the clipboard.

-Here is a live example of code blocks in this Weblog you can play with:
+Here are some live example of code blocks in this Weblog you can play with:

 ### Single Line Code
 ```javascript